Meshinchi-Lab/bulk_rnaseq_fusion_nf/README.md

 ## Second Step: Execute the Workflow

-Edit the `main_run.sh` file to contain the correct output directory in `--output_folder` and point to the sample sheet in `--sample_sheet`.
+Edit the `main_run.sh` file to contain the correct output directories and point to the sample sheet in `--sample_sheet`.
 You can also update the filename for the output html report in `-with-report`.
 Then  simply call the script on the command line.

+The nextflow config file can be specified by upating the variable `NFX_CONFIG` for the workflow to be run locally, on AWS Batch, or using Singularity on an HPC system.

 note: I have access to an HPC with specific software modules that can be loaded.
-If you have a custom installation of Nextflow, simply make sure the nextflow executable is in your PATH.
+If you have a custom installation of Nextflow, make sure the nextflow executable is in your PATH.

 ```
 ./main_run.sh